shimiguri/shellcode_injection/README.md

   🔸Ntapi injection<br>

 As I learn I will post my progress, expect the list to eventually increase... <br>
 Most of my programs have to do with C, python or assembly so I highly recommend you learn those if you are confused.
-(Please dont mind the poorly written code, I am still very much an amature learning from those better then me)
+(Please also recognize that I am still very much an amature learning from those better then me)

 **(🧡) That being said, if you notice something poorly done (probably hard not to) please go ahead and contact me or issue a request.
 I have a lot to learn!**